atomicmoloch/atomicmoloch.github.io/mechanisms.md

 **Tractability:** Lack of documentation prevents the exact running time from being known, except that enumerating all paths between agents and voters is lower bounded by the number of paths ($n^2$).
 Brubach et al note that polynomial-time algorithms can be devised for each of their theorized resolution steps.

-**Single-path explainability:** No. The Google Votes mechanism guarentees single-path explainability for each voter's individual vote, but cannot do so for all votes delegated to a voter, as proven in [Theorem 5.1](theorems).
+**Logically predictable:** Yes.

 **Right to Delegate:** Yes.
 No agent will be compelled to vote if they would rather delegate.

 **Right to Top Rank:** Yes.
 The algorithm guarentees that every agent's top ranked neighbor preference is honored.

+**Single-path explainability:** No. The Google Votes mechanism guarentees single-path explainability for each voter's individual vote, but cannot do so for all votes delegated to a voter, as proven in [Theorem 5.1](theorems).

 **Limits on power**: None.